Electron microscopes

 using them on.

 And the same goes for science.
-If you want to
+The smallest thing you can see with a microscope

 occupy the outer regions of atoms.
 (They're also the particles that

-to see things smaller even than light itself.
+allows us to see things smaller even than light itself

 How electron microscopes work